 According to 2017 data from the Bureau of Labor Statistics, the median weekly earnings of those with a bachelor’s degree is $1,173 compared to high school graduates with no college experience whose median weekly earnings are $712.
 Bachelor’s degree holders can expect to earn over $2.1 million over the course of their career, compared to high school graduates who will earn $1.2 million.
 Someone who holds a master’s degree can expect to earn $2.5 million.

 Although the earning potential for a traditional degree or other program can be alluring, paying for an education can be a daunting experience.
 Before turning to student loans, look into grants or scholarships that may be available to you.
 Some employers may also offer to cover some or all the expenses of additional education and training.

-After exhausting your options for free money, federal student loans may be your next-best option if you don’t have the funds to cover an eligible degree or certificate program.
+After exhausting your options for money, federal student loans may be your next-best option if you don’t have the funds to cover an eligible degree or certificate program.
 These types of loans come with borrower protections, including income-driven repayment plans and forbearance.

 If you’ve exhausted federal aid but still need to cover education costs, you may consider private student loans.
 These loans can be a relatively expensive borrowing option, and your credit will affect your eligibility and the rates you receive.
 However, they can be good for a last-ditch effort for funds when you want a fixed-rate loan.